-- Pedestrian scale lighting should be provided along all streets (except on alleys).
-They should be no taller than 15 ft. - ii.
-Street lights should be placed at no more than 50 ft. on center, approximately 3 ft. behind the curb line. - iii.
+- i.
+Pedestrian scale lighting should be provided along all streets (except on alleys).
+They should be no taller than 15 ft. - Street lights should be placed at no more than 50 ft. on center, approximately 3 ft. behind the curb line. - iii.
 The light standard selected should be compatible with the design of the street and buildings. - iv.
 Trash receptacles and bike racks should be provided along all Type "A" Streets.
-They should be located at an average of 100 ft. on center (measured per block face). - Street furniture and pedestrian amenities such as benches are recommended along all Type "A" Streets. - vi.
+They should be located at an average of 100 ft. on center (measured per block face). - v.
+Street furniture and pedestrian amenities such as benches are recommended along all Type "A" Streets. - vi.
 Where provided, all street furniture shall be located in such a manner as to allow a clear sidewalk passageway of a minimum of 6 ft. - vii.
 Materials selected for paving and street furniture should be of durable quality and require minimal maintenance.

-Appendix B Typical Application Process for Downtown Projects
+Appendix B Typical Application Process for Projects within the Downtown Overlay District